SnowflakePowered/snowflake-web/src/pages/articles/2022-02-01-state-of-snowflake-in-2022/index.md

 </p>

 ## UX Work Progress ([hydrogen-paper](https://github.com/SnowflakePowered/hydrogen-paper))
 Let's start off with some pretty pictures.
 There has been substantial progress in the design of a frontend UI for Snowflake called *hydrogen*.
-Work begun in 2020, and is making slow but steady progress.
+Work began in earnest in 2020, and is making slow but steady progress.

 ![game view](https://raw.githubusercontent.com/SnowflakePowered/hydrogen-paper/master/mockups/exports/Nintendo%20Entertainment%20System%20View.png)